CosmoStat/shapepipe/docs/source/post_processing.md

 This page shows all required steps of post-processing the results from one or more `ShapePipe` runs.
-Post-processing combines various individual `ShapePipe` output files, and creates joint results, for example combining individual tile catalogues in a large sky area.
+Post-processing combines various individual `ShapePipe` output files, and creates joint results, for example combining individual tile catalogues into a large sky area.
 The output of post-processing is a joint _shape catalogue_, containing all required information to create a calibrated shear catalogue via _metacalibration_), a joint star catalogue, and PSF diagnostic plots.

+If main ShapePipe processing happened at the old canfar VM system (e.g. CFIS v0 and v1), go [here|vos_retrieve.md] for details how to retrieve the ShapePipe output files.

 Some of the following steps pertain specifically to runs carried out on [canfar](https://www.canfar.net/en), but most are general.